Shigan-Liu/Shigan-Liu.github.io/source/_posts/2021-03-07_rLangNotes.md

 date: 2021-03-07 21:03:25
 ---

-**Abstract:** R is a common-used language especially for statistical analysis.
+R is a common-used language especially for statistical analysis.
 I am a skilled user of python, NCL(Ncar Command Language), C Shell, and Fortran, but rarely use R. It is necessary to maintain such a post to note basic knowledge and tips for R.

 <!-- more -->